Fashion Buying & Merchandising - Part TimeBook Your Place Now

 This is a part time course delivered 1 evening per week over 30 weeks.
 The course consists of 3 modules, each covered over a 10 week period.
 All of these modules when completed are the full Fashion Buying & Merchandising certificate.

 Putting into practice the skills learned in class is key to gaining employment in the fashion industry.
 Portobello Institute has established strong links with many of the main fashion buying and merchandising departments within some of Ireland's largest retailers.
-We are delighted to announce our students, full and part-time, can now participate on an internship programme with some of the participating companies listed below.
+We are delighted to announce our students, full and part-time, can now participate on a work experience placement programme with some of the participating companies listed below.
 This is an optional element of the programme;

 - Brown Thomas